augustocdias/vscode-shell-command/README.md

 * `command`: the system command to be executed (must be in PATH).
 If given as an array, the elements are joined by spaces.
 * `commandArgs`: if provided, `command` is interpreted as the binary to run and `commandArgs` are the arguments.
 This is useful if the binary you want to run has spaces (like `C:\Program Files\*`).
 This translates to `child_process.execFileSync(command, commandArgs)`.
+* `stdin`: if provided, this string is sent to the standard input of the command
 * `cwd`: the directory from within it will be executed
 * `env`: key-value pairs to use as environment variables (it won't append the variables to the current existing ones.
 It will replace instead)
 * `useFirstResult`: skip 'Quick Pick' dialog and use first result returned from the command